 It wasn’t unusual for a storage business to require your consent to enter the rented unit, eliminating all privacy measures.
 That made it almost impossible to store valuable goods.

 It also increased damage risks to the items stored in the unit.
-What you’ll find in 2020 and beyond with professional storage services is a set of choices to consider.
+You’ll find in 2020 and beyond with professional storage services a set of choices to consider.
 The industry now offers several solutions to meet more of your unique needs.
 If you need storage services today, please contact us at (212) 321-3976.

 Types of Storage Facilities Available Today

 Although some providers don’t offer every storage service option, a wide variety of options is available at most properties.
 Here are the types to review.

 This option provides essential storage needs.
 It provides a place for item storage with less confidentiality or privacy options.
 Most units have a single lock that you access with a key provided by the facility, with access often limited to regular business hours.
 You may have the option to add a personal padlock to the door after storing your belongings.

 The benefit of this choice is its price.
 If you need something fast and temporary near your home, it may be a viable solution.